The 18 Best Restaurants In Shoreditch guide image

 OpenTable logo

-This Lebanese-inspired restaurant on Shoreditch High Street is good for many reasons.
-Firstly, it’s run by Fat Macy’s, a social enterprise that provides Londoners living in temporary accommodation with training programmes to help them move from hostels into their own homes.
-And secondly, those chewy dumplings are one of the standout dishes.
-Delicious filled parcels aside, the restaurant makes for an intimate dinner space ideal for sharing chewy flatbread with chilli butter-laden labneh and a bottle of something funky from the decently priced list.
+This Lebanese-inspired wine bar and restaurant on Shoreditch High Street is good for many reasons.
+It’s run by Fat Macy’s, a social enterprise that provides Londoners living in temporary accommodation with training programmes, and the restaurant makes for an intimate dinner space.
+It’s ideal for sharing chewy flatbread with chilli butter-laden labneh, and a bottle of something funky from the decently priced list.

-There was a glorious inevitability about Bao bringing their tried and tested restaurant formula to Shoreditch and thankfully (but equally unsurprisingly) their noodle shop does not disappoint.
+Bao’s sleek spot on the corner of Redchurch Street is busy with every kind of diner: from solo slurpers all along the window leaning into bowls, to friends and colleagues crossing off menu items from stool seats.
 Warming beef and vegan noodle soups, rather than fluffy bao, are the main event, though the buns are of course still on the menu.
 But the real stars of the show are the small plates.
-Grabbing a stool here with a plate of spiced crispy tripe and a steaming bowl of Tainan-style noodle soup, either solo or with a friend, will quickly become your go-to Shoreditch move.
+Grabbing a spot here with a plate of spiced crispy tripe and a steaming bowl of Tainan-style noodle soup is the move.

 With locations in Shoreditch, the City, and Soho, Kêu is probably London’s most recognisable Vietnamese mini-chain.
-Don’t let that make you think that its standards are iffy though.
-In actual fact, Kêu isn’t just reliable, it’s consistently delicious.
+The Shoreditch location is a functional spot with window seats for solo diners and tables at the back for friends after a quick bite.
 Their Hoi-An Deluxe bánh mì combines ham, roast pork belly, sliced head cheese, chicken liver pâté, and a gravy-ish sauce that’s heavy on pork and sweet onion flavour.
 Bread-less stuff is great too: the rice and roasted meats or lemongrass curries make for an always-delicious midweek meal.

 Sometimes it’s hard to imagine a place with any kind of relative serenity in Shoreditch.
 But through all the bustle, ball pits, and streams of beer, there’s Leroy.
 This wine bar is a great spot when you’re in the area but also looking to escape the area.
 It’s very easy to get comfortable, thanks to the room, the wine, and the steady amount of tasty little European-leaning plates you can pick on.